openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 # LLM text generation with python node {#ovms_demo_python_llm_text_generation}

 This demo shows how to take advantage of OpenVINO Model Server to generate content remotely with LLM models.
-The server is running here the user provided python code in a MediaPipe Python calculator.
-We manage the generation with Hugging Faces pipeline and OpenVINO Runtime as the execution engine.
+The demo explains how to serve MediaPipe Graph with Python Calculator.
+In Python Calculator, we use Hugging Face Optimum with OpenVINO Runtime as execution engine.
-The generation cycles are configured in the MediaPipe graph.
 Two use cases are possible:
 - with unary calls - when the client is sending a single prompt to the graph and receives a complete generated response
 - with gRPC streaming - when the client is sending a single prompt the graph and receives a stream of responses